-The Exit Value parameter determines the value of a continuous controller when the current Multi is exited.
+The Exit Value parameter determines the value of a continuous controller when the current Multi is exited by selecting another Multi or Program.
 You can set this parameter to None, or 0-127.
 This parameter affects the selected continuous controller for all Zones.